The impact of a universal auxiliary language on the world

 - SOLRESOL: a language based on musical notes, was the first to gain widespread attention but failed to pan out.

-- ESPERANTO: sounds like something that would be spoken in the mythical land of Atlantis, but it is actually the most popular international auxiliary language in the world, with approximately two million speakers worldwide.
+- ESPERANTO: sounds like something that would be spoken in the mythical land of Atlantis, but it is the most popular international auxiliary language globally, with approximately two million speakers worldwide.

-While we might all argue that our own mother tongue is the easiest language in the world, linguists might suggest that Esperanto holds the #1 spot.
+While we might all argue that our mother tongue is the most straightforward language globally, linguists might suggest that Esperanto holds the #1 spot.

 Reportedly, you can learn Esperanto in only one-third to one-fifth of the time it would take to learn any other auxiliary language.

-Even Duolingo has boarded the Esperanto bandwagon, providing the opportunity to learn this made-up language alongside some of the more traditional ones like Spanish, French, German, Italian, etc.
+Even Duolingo has boarded the Esperanto bandwagon, providing the opportunity to learn this made-up language alongside some of the more traditional ones like:

 English as a global language

-Barring any sort of international consensus on an auxiliary language, it looks like our society will continue to function according to the lingua franca paradigm for a while.
+Barring any international consensus on an auxiliary language, it looks like our society will continue to function according to the lingua franca paradigm for a while.

 Nowadays, it appears that economic success determines what languages rise to prominence in the international realm.

-This explains the modest boom that German has experienced in Europe.
+This fact explains the modest boom that German has experienced in Europe.